 The Itombwe Rainforest in the Democratic Republic of Congo (DRC) is an internationally recognized conservation area due to the extraordinary biodiversity of its plants and animals.
-However, its enviable wealth of farming, mining, forestry, water and cultural resources have been a constant source of conflict and war, leading to the ongoing suffering and human rights abuses of the Pygmy forest communities and devastation to the land.
+However, its enviable wealth of farming, mining, forestry, water and cultural resources have been a constant source of conflict and war, leading to the ongoing suffering and human rights abuses of the indigenous Baka forest communities and the devastation of their land.

-Ours is the first and only project of its kind to occur in the Itombwe Rainforest.
-Also unique is that the implementers and leaders are women, increasing respect for women and their leadership role within the communities.
-The women refer to themselves as forest guardians and take great pride in their efforts to protect old-growth forests, guard against illegal logging, and to plant trees in damaged landscapes— 30% of the trees planted are for human use and 70% are to reforest.
-So far 12 communities are engaged representing 25,000 people who are no longer harvesting old-growth forests.
+This is the first and only project of its kind to occur in the Itombwe Rainforest.
+The implementers and leaders are women, increasing respect for women and their leadership role within the communities.
+The women refer to themselves as forest guardians and take great pride in their efforts to protect old-growth forests, guard against illegal logging, and to plant trees in damaged landscapes - with 30% of the trees planted for human use and 70% planted to reforest.
+So far, 12 communities are engaged in the project, representing 25,000 people who are no longer harvesting old-growth forests.

 If you are interested in supporting this project please use the form to the right to submit an inquiry.